Klavrin/hira/README.md

 ### Installation

 ```
-npm i hira
+npm i hira -g
 ```

 ### Description

-CLI application to practice hiragana directly in your terminal.
+CLI application to practice hiragana directly in your terminal built with Node.js.

+### Usage

+- If you installed the package globally run hira anywhere in your terminal.
+- You can practice katakana as well by adding the "-kana" flag (ex: hira -kana).